daleas0120/OLD_daleas0120.github.io/_projects/12_project.md

     </div>
 </div>

-I eventually added a surface balance and put the whole thing in a tray of sand to further damp vibrations which might disturb my thin film.
+I eventually added a surface balance and put the trough chassis in a tray of sand to further damp vibrations which might disturb the thin film formation.
 The whole thing works pretty good.